mjharris95/perceived-experts/README.md

 user-chars.R script that generates a dataframe of user characteristics used in all analyses (community and subcommunity assignment, user category, perceived expertise, and centrality).
 Inputs: test-n10s2.gexf and infomap-output (from network folder), user-labels-processed.csv (from user-lab folder).

+user-chars-coeng-sens.R script that generates a dataframe of user characteristics used in supplemental analyses with alternative coengagement networks.
+Inputs: user-chars.csv, coeng-sens-user-labels.csv, infomap-output_n5s5, infomap-output_n10s2, coeng_n5s5.gexf coeng_n10s2.gexf

 results.Rmd recreates all figures and results from the main text using the files user_chars.csv, users_formatch.csv, and link-count-bigmods .
 Also recreate Supplemental Figures 16-20 and Tables 5-9 (main matching analyses).

+results-n10s2 and results-n5s5 recreate the figures and results for the supplementary analysis comparing alternative coengagement networks.
+They use the corresponding user-chars and users_formatch files and link-count-bigmods.

 supplement.Rmd recreates Supplemental Figures 7, 8B, 9, 21-24, and Table 4 using the files user_chars.csv, users_formatch.csv, link-count-bigmods, louvain_df.csv, and tweet_stance.csv